joaquinmaciias/Head-Soccer-Unity/README.md

 After deciding the Game Mode, the user/s must decide the real world players they are going to take to the game.
 When they are ready, they respective match will be launched.
 If the selected GameMode is survival, when a match is finished, the game will launch the next oponent.

 The player controls are quite easy.
 When playing against the AI, the user control the right hand side player and moves it with the arrows.
 The kick is with the space bar.
 However, when you play against another user, the player on the left hand side uses w/s/a/d to move the player and kicks with the TAB.
 Other controls like pausing the menu (P) or executing an action (Enter or Escape) are described in game.

-ERROR ALERT -> as of 11/12/2023, the game contains an error that does not allow to play a second instance of a match.
-The problem is related to identifying the game objects in the scene when loading it for the second time.
-The problem will be solved as soon as possible.